WHY THE HUNTING CONVERSATION HURTS CONSERVATION

 Many of the NGOs that tend towards emotional campaigns and demand-side strategies to solicit donor funding are from the “developed” world, while many of the more practical approaches and supply-side campaigns come from within Africa itself.
 While some “developed” world protagonists call for tourism boycotts on African countries that offer trophy hunting, they tend to ignore the fact that it’s largely their fellow countrymen who are doing the hunting, and that hurting the tourism industry will remove livelihoods, reduce protected areas and drive more people and resources into hunting.
 Try explaining that to a rabid anti-hunting campaigner.

 Personally, I find the act of hunting for pleasure or trophies unconscionable and I find it sad that many trophy hunters resort to the default argument that killing animals is good for conservation.
 There are indeed examples where community-based hunting programs, in remote areas that are not suitable for tourism, do provide meaningful funding for communities and, ironically, do lead to the recovery of the targeted species (Namibia has a few such examples), but this is by no means the norm.
-And many trophy hunters get upset when it is suggested that these examples are few and far between and that the overall picture is not pretty.
+And many trophy hunters get upset when it is suggested that these examples are few and far between and that the overall picture is not as pretty as they portray.

 One of the problems with hunting as a topic is that it’s a complex issue.
 People are by and large lazy, so little research is done outside of a narrow range of personal interests.
 There are so many types of hunting, such as subsistence hunting by communities on their own land; hunting on fenced private farms that choose wildlife over sheep; trophy hunting in unfenced areas near national parks; canned hunting and so on, and each has it’s own set of implications.
 And there are the moral/ethical considerations to weigh with the conservation implications.
 In my view you shouldn’t lump all hunting debate into one pot and stir, you should rather try to understand each situation and then debate based on its merits.
 In that way you avoid generalising and insulting large groups of people (on both sides of the debate).
+When intelligent probing questions result in insults, what chance does conservation stand?

 I was recently asked to attend the preview of a rhino horn pro-trade documentary film, and to provide constructive feedback.
 The documentary was put together by a group of experienced, respected people (some of whom I know personally and have great respect for) and I was one of an audience of about 50.
 The documentary makes a passionate plea for CITES to permit the trade in rhino horn – and some of the content is compelling.
 Unfortunately the documentary came across to me as one-sided, with some claims being made that were rather ambitious and others that were simply not accurate.
 For example, it claimed that Kenya’s wildlife has been decimated since the ban on trophy hunting in 1977, and that hunting is therefore essential for the survival of African wildlife.
 I stood up and pointed out that both Tanzania and Mozambique have ongoing hunting industries and yet their wildlife has also been decimated, therefore the attempt to position hunting as the cure for poaching was disingenuous and did not cater for the complexity of the situation.
 I was hoping for intelligent debate, but sadly the panel of experts shied away from the issue, folding their arms and avoiding eye contact.
 Even the chairman tried to move me away from my question.
 It was awkward.
 I stood my ground and requested clarity on the issue.
 A well-known hunter who remained silent that evening subsequently described me on social media as an “animal rightest” – I think he meant it as an insult.
 And therein lies the problem – when intelligent probing questions result in insults, censorship and cessation of discussions, what chance does conservation stand?